2024 Azorean regional election: 2023 government crisis

-The PSD/CDS-PP/PPM coalition government was, since the beginning, marred by instability due to political tensions between or within parties, especially CHEGA, which even lost a member of the regional Parliament during the Parliamentary term.
-But, on 8 March 2023, the Liberal Initiative decided to remove their support for the government, citing deep disagreements on policy and tensions between the minor parties within the coalition, CDS-PP and PPM particularly.
-Shortly after, the independent MP Carlos Furtado, a CHEGA dissident, also withdrew his support for the government accusing the government of lack of institutional respect and for failing to follow the deal between them and Furtado.
+The PSD/CDS-PP/PPM coalition government was, since the beginning, marred by instability due to political tensions between or within parties, especially Chega, which even lost a member of the regional Parliament during the Parliamentary term.
+But, on 8 March 2023, the Liberal Initiative decided to remove their support from the government, citing deep disagreements on policy and tensions between the minor parties within the coalition, CDS–PP and PPM particularly.
+Shortly after, the independent MP Carlos Furtado, a Chega dissident, also withdrew his support from the government, accusing the it of lack of institutional respect and for failing to follow the deal between both.

-Following these announcements, that made the government lose its majority, President José Manuel Bolieiro rejected the idea of a motion of confidence and said that he will continue to govern, but that elections could be on the table.
-The PS, the main opposition party, discussed the possibility of presenting a motion of no confidence against the government, but the idea was dropped, and the PSD coalition government governed as a minority and negotiated case by case with parties.
+Following these announcements, which caused the government to lose its majority, President José Manuel Bolieiro rejected the idea of a motion of confidence and said that he would continue to govern, but that an early election could be likely.
+The PS, the main opposition party, discussed the possibility of presenting a motion of no confidence against the government, but the idea was dropped, and the PSD coalition governed as a minority and negotiated case by case with parties.

 Rejection of the budget proposal for 2024

 In 23 November 2023, the parliament of Azores failed to approve the regional government's budget proposal for 2024.
 28 MPs voted against it, 27 MPs voted in favor and 2 MPs abstained.
 The votes against it were cast by PS (25), BE (2) and IL (1).
-The votes in favor were by PSD (21), CDS-PP (3), PPM (2) and the independent MP Carlos Furtado (1).
-CHEGA (1) and PAN (1) abstained.
+The votes in favor were by PSD (21), CDS–PP (3), PPM (2) and the independent MP Carlos Furtado (1).
+Chega (1) and PAN (1) abstained.
 According to the Framework Law for the Budget of the Autonomous Region of the Azores, the regional government must present a new budget proposal within 90 days of the rejection of the previous proposal.
 The president of the regional government, José Manuel Bolieiro, said he wanted to present a new budget proposal.
 That same day, the President of Portugal scheduled meetings for 30 November, at the Belém Palace in Lisbon, with the parties represented in the parliament of Azores.

 On the meeting with the President of Portugal, in 30 November, José Manuel Bolieiro said that it seemed pointless to present a second budget proposal without a guarantee of its approval and that early regional legislative elections should be held as quickly as possible.
-He suggested the date of 4 February 2024 for the elections and announced that PSD, CDS-PP and PPM would run together as a coalition.
-PS, CDS-PP, BE, PPM and IL also said they wanted early elections.
+He suggested the date of 4 February 2024 for the elections and announced that PSD, CDS–PP and PPM would run under a joint coalition.
+PS, CDS–PP, BE, PPM and IL also said they wanted early elections.

 On 11 December, after meeting with the Council of State, the President of Portugal dissolved the regional parliament of the Azores and called early elections for 4 February 2024.